johnnyawesome/ChickensAndBees/README.md

 ## Initialization

-- Generates a Background out of Grass-Tiles
+- Generate a Background out of Grass-Tiles
-- Generates a number of Chickens (You can change "numberOfChickens" to get more / less Chickens)
+- Generate a number of Chickens (You can change "numberOfChickens" to get more / less Chickens)
-- Generates a number of Bees (You can change "numberOfBees" to get more / less Bees)
+- Generate a number of Bees (You can change "numberOfBees" to get more / less Bees)
-- Generates a random Pattern of Plants / Flowers
+- Generate a random Pattern of Plants / Flowers
-- Generates Food-Piles at random Places
+- Generate Food-Piles at random Places
 - Draws the Fence

 ## 🐔The Chickens🐔